jekyll/minima/_posts/2022-02-02-few-reminders-every-week.md

 ---
 layout: post
-title: "Few things that I remind myself every week, and you should too"
+title: "Few things that I remind myself every week, and you should too..."
 published: true
 description:
 permalink: /weekly-reminders/